 Married taxpayers can file a joint tax return for convenienceonly.
 If you and your spouse jointly own income-producingproperty, you must each report your share of the income(loss).
 Income-producing property includes savings accounts, businesses, securities, and real estate.
 Spouses usuallyequally divide income from jointly owned property.

-On a joint return, you and your spouse are eachseparately liable for the entire amount of PA tax due, even ifonly one of you had taxable income, and even if one of youpaid your own PA tax through withholding or estimatedpayments.
+CAUTION: On a joint return, you and your spouse are eachseparately liable for the entire amount of PA tax due, even ifonly one of you had taxable income, and even if one of youpaid your own PA tax through withholding or estimatedpayments.
 The income and losses of a taxpayer and spousemust be determined separately.
 You may not offset theincome of the taxpayer with a loss from the spouse and vice versa.
 See REPORTING NET INCOME, GAINS, AND LOSSES ON LINES 4, 5, AND 6 beginning on Page 14 andthe requirements for the schedules reporting the income andlosses for each class of income for additional information and reporting requirements.

 (M) Married, Filing Separately

 You and your spouse have the option to file separate returns.
 However, you and your spouse must file separate returns if: